rodber/rodber/README.md

 # Hey there 👋🏾

 I'm the creator of [xrDebug](https://xrdebug.com/), [Chevereto](https://chevereto.com/) and [Chevere](https://chevere.org/).
 I design and build custom systems from scratch, my speciality is in server-side software and database design.
+I build long term softeare systems.

-I can build your next 10-year performant project.
+I *may* be available for contract work, feel free to ask.

 * 📝 Read my blog at [rodolfoberrios.com](https://rodolfoberrios.com)
 * 💸 [Book a meeting](https://calendly.com/rodber) to talk with me